Home for the Holidays: A Change of Plans

 A Change of Plans

 The lot of them were still begging him to go with them, tempting him with descriptions of the heated pool, the chef's popularity, and how they would all be turning cells off for the duration of their trip.
 "This is your last chance, Chase.
 Come with us!"

 "Sounds like you'll have a great time at the resort," as he turned from his computer screen.
 "Thanks a lot for the invitation, really.
 It would be a neat trip, but I'm planning on going home for the holidays this year."
 He had tried to explain it to them several times over in as many ways as he could.

-Sondro understood and continued to try to help him tell the others that he was already set on the plans he had made with his family and friends back home, but they continued to question him anyway.
+Sondro understood and continued trying to help him tell the others that he was already set on the plans he had made with his family and friends back home, but they continued to question him anyway.
 "Why do you have to go home this year, Chase?" they pled.

 "Well, I myself am surprised at how much I’m looking forward to it.
 Haven’t been there in years.
 I’m way overdue for a visit to the home place, and besides that, most of the family's going to be there this year."

 "Oh, sure–of course," he explained after more questions about his family.
 "I’ve seen my folks over the years.
 Took them on a cruise, and we’ve had other vacations, too.
 I met them at my brother’s house in August, and we went on to the beach together."